Landform is a Portland-based design + build firm focused

 UT

-My name is Eric Din, and Landform is my solo practice.
+My name is Eric, and Landform is my solo practice.

 Over time, I realized that engineering alone lacked an aesthetic creativity I craved.
 That realization led me on a self-directed journey into architectural design, zoning and housing policy, and construction management — an effort that eventually led to the launch of Landform Design + Build.
 I see the design/build process as a connected system, where regulatory constraint, design, financial feasibility, and construction all inform one another.
 My strength lies in working across these disciplines, combining them into a seamless process that maximizes efficiency, creativity, and value for clients.